divagarn/btc_price_prediction_lstm/README.md

 #Bitcoin-Price-Prediction-Using-RNN-LSTM
 This notebook demonstrates the prediction of the bitcoin price by the neural network model.
 We are using long short term memory (LSTM)

-#mac os usage:
+# mac os usage:
 download conda
 create new conda env
 activate it
 and use as a kernel in jupiter notebook

-#Getting Started
+# Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

-#there are four steps
+# There are four steps
 1.Getting real-time crptocurrency data(bitcoin).
 2.Prepare data for training and testing.
 3.Predict the price of crptocurrency using LSTM neural network (deep learning).